iaraujo22/iaraujoIMDProject/README.md

-Ivanildo Araujo
+Ivanildo Araujo (IVAN)
-use your API key to get the top 250 television shows
+Project 1
+Get top 250 television shows, and user ratings using API key.(Fixed some errors) Create a database to save data.
+Created tables
+Some datatype mismatch